Owen Cheung

-Cheung is best known for his roles as Kuk Yat-ha (Gogo) in Legal Mavericks (2017) and Ko Ban in Al Cappuccino (2020).
+Cheung is best known for his roles as Kuk Yat-ha (Gogo) in Legal Mavericks series (2017 & 2020) and Ko Ban in Al Cappuccino (2020).
 After winning the 2019 TVB Anniversary Award for Most Improved Male Artiste award, he won the Most Popular Male Character award at the 2020 TVB Anniversary Awards.

 Life and career

-As a graduate of the Hong Kong Design Institute, Owen Cheung's introduction to the entertainment industry was through the New Talent Singing Awards in 2006, when he was 19 years old.
+As a graduate of the Hong Kong Design Institute, Cheung's introduction to the entertainment industry was through the New Talent Singing Awards in 2006, when he was 19 years old.
 In 2010, he auditioned for TVB's Artiste Training Class and high school's graduated a year later.

 Cheung made his acting debut in 2012 through the sitcom Come Home Love.
 He had played minor roles in several television dramas.
-In 2014, Cheung rose to popularity after appearing on the variety show Walk The Walk, Talk The Talk, in which he impersonated Chilam Cheung in his role as Captain Cool in the drama Triumph in the Skies II.
+In 2014, Cheung rose to popularity after appearing on the variety show Walk The Walk, Talk The Talk, in which he impersonated Julian Cheung Chi-lam in his role as Captain Cool in the drama Triumph in the Skies II.

 In 2017, Cheung gained recognition with his role as the detective "Gogo" Kut Yat-ha in the legal drama Legal Mavericks, winning My Favourite TVB Supporting Actor award at the 2017 StarHub TVB Awards.
 With his performance in the 2019 dramas Justice Bao: The First Year and Finding Her Voice, Cheung won the 2019 TVB Anniversary Award for Most Improved Male Artiste.

 In 2020, Cheung won the Most Popular Male Character award at the 2020 TVB Anniversary Awards with his role in the comedy drama Al Cappuccino.
-Together with Vincent Wong and Brian Chu, he also won the Most Popular Onscreen Partnership Award.
+Together with Vincent Wong Ho-shun and Brian Chu Man-hon, he also won the Most Popular Onscreen Partnership Award.

+In 2021, Cheung was shortlisted for the top five for "Best Actor" and "Malaysia's Favorite TVB Actor" at the TVB Anniversary Awards Ceremony 2021 for his role as Hoi Ching-lam in the TVB anniversary drama The Ringmaster.

+In 2023, Cheung played two roles in the TVB drama series Unchained Medley, playing Kook Hang-wan.
+His acting skills were praised by netizens.
+With this drama, he was shortlisted for the "Greater Bay Area's Favorite TVB Actor" and the "Best Actor" in the "Thousands of Stars Awards Ceremony 2023" final five, and the "Best TV Song" final ten.
+He was also shortlisted for the episode theme Like a Dream (似夢迷離) sung with Sherman Poon Ching-man.

+In 2024, Cheung played the role of Tsui Kwok-yin in the TVB drama No Room for Crime, and his affectionate performance was well received by netizens, In the end, he won the "Best Actor" and "Malaysia's Favorite TVB Actor" awards at the "TVB Awards Presentation 2024" for this drama, becoming the double TV King.

+In addition, in recent years, Cheung has been a frequent actor for TVB producers Andy Chan Yiu-chuen and Lam Chi-wah.